cackle-rs/cackle/CONFIG.md

 This option currently won't work if you're compiling a shared object (other than a proc macro), since we haven't yet implemented a way to find the roots of a shared object for the purposes of computing reachability.

+Reachability only ever applies to API usage.
+Reachability doesn't affect checking for unsafe code.